elvinlari/sealed-exchange/README.md

 ### The Problem with Centralized Exchanges

-Centralized exchanges (CEXs) like Binance, Coinbase, and Kraken have dominated crypto trading, but they come with critical flaws:
+Centralized exchanges (CEXs) have dominated crypto trading, but they come with critical flaws:

 - **❌ Custody Risk**: You don't control your assets ("not your keys, not your coins")
 - **❌ Single Point of Failure**: Exchange hacks, insolvency, or regulatory actions can freeze or lose your funds